Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 The mustard vegetable oil is produced by pressing the seeds, whereas to attain the mustard essential oil, the seeds have to be ground, merged with water, and later distilled by steaming.

-Vegetable oil is usually used in cooking to satué or stir-fry vegetables.
+Vegetable oil is usually used to cook satué or stir-fry vegetables.
 Mustard oils are cold-pressed and unrefined.
-Essential oils, on the other hand, are more often used in traditional or alternative medicine to relieve stress as a massage oil, to improve skin conditions as a skin serum, to aid digestion, and in many more ways.
+On the other hand, essential oils are often used in traditional or alternative medicine to relieve stress as a massage oil, improve skin conditions as a skin serum, aid digestion, and in many more ways.
 However, essential oils could also be used for cooking.

-The essential oil of mustard, otherwise known as volatile mustard oil, is approved for use in food or as a flavoring.
+The essential or volatile mustard oil is approved for use in food or as a flavoring.

 Nutrition

-Vegetable oils are the fats that have been extracted from the seed or the plant, so naturally, much like other oils, mustard oil is monotonous in its nutritional composition.
+Vegetable oils are fats extracted from the seed or the plant, so naturally, like other oils, mustard oil is monotonous in its nutritional composition.

 Macronutrients and Calories

-The macronutrient composition of mustard oil is fairly simple.
+The macronutrient composition of mustard oil is pretty simple.
 Mustard oil contains no carbohydrates and no protein.
 It consists entirely of fats.

 Macronutrients chart